ethnvo/ethnvo/README.md

 ## 📂 Check Out My Work!

-Feel free to explore the projects above - I'm always building, learning, and improving.
+Feel free to explore any of my projects below - I'm always building, learning, and improving.